Skip to main content

 Cryptogram validation serves as an additional security layer:

-1. Card generates an Authorization Request Cryptogram (ARQC)
+1. The card generates an Authorization Request Cryptogram (ARQC)

 2. ARQC is sent with transaction data to the issuer’s system

-3. Issuer’s system validates the ARQC to ensure chip integrity
+3. The issuer’s system validates the ARQC to ensure chip integrity

 4. Both iCVV and cryptogram validations are performed for chip-based transactions